 BMW X2 review

 Rivals include the Volvo XC40 and Jaguar E-Pace, top-spec versions of the Volkswagen T-Roc and MINI Countryman, as well as lower-spec versions of the Range Rover Evoque, plus the ageing Audi Q3 and more hatchback-like Mercedes GLA.
-However, there are other rivals in-house, because the BMW X1 offers a similar drive but with a more practical interior, while the 1 Series offers lower running costs and sporty handling in a cheaper, more car-like package.
+However, there are other rivals in-house, because the BMW X1 offers a similar drive but with a more practical interior and newer tech, while the 1 Series offers lower running costs and sporty handling in a cheaper, more car-like package.

 In this review

 - 4Interior, design and technologyA high-quality interior that’s typical of the badge, is combined with sporty SUV styling

 - 5Practicality, comfort and boot spaceX2 boasts similar interior space to the X1, though that rakish body costs in places

 - 6Reliability and SafetyThe X2 gets all of BMW's latest safety tech, and shares its top Euro NCAP score with the X1